TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/03_lesson/lesson.md

 		    * Ideally this should make it easier as a way of abstracting knowledge of looping.
 3. **Lab**
-	* The lab asks students to write functions that produce different outputs using nested for loops. understanding.
+	* The lab asks students to write functions that produce different outputs using nested for loops.
 4. **Debrief**
-	* Remind students there will be a quiz in over this after lab is finished.
+	* Remind students there will be a quiz over this after lab is finished.
-	* Go over questions the students had
+	* Go over common questions the students had.
-	* On the last day go over the bonus and discuss how students thought through which loop needed which conditional
+	* On the second day, if time allows, go over the bonus and discuss how students solved the problem.

 ###Accommodation/Differentiation
 If students need extra time for lab there is another day in the schedule for that.

-This topic is often confusing for students new to the concept, so build in time for frequent individual checks for
+This topic is often confusing for students new to the concept, so build in time for frequent individual checks for understanding.

 [Do Now]: do_now.md
 [Lab]: lab.md